GiulioRossetti/Eval_Moderation_OSN/README.md

-# SEIZ Epidemic Models for Social Networks
+# Evaluating Moderation in Online Social Networks

 This package provides implementations of SEIZ (Susceptible-Exposed-Infected-Skeptic) epidemic models for studying information spread and content moderation on social networks.